sfraint/wireless-n64-controller/building.md

 1. **Battery**: Solder the battery to the charging board (battery positive to `B+` and battery negative to `B-`).

-2. **Terminals**: Solder one set of the flat+spring terminals to the charging board output.
-Solder the flat terminal to the negative board output `OUT-` and solder the spring terminal to the positive board output `OUT+`. **After this point, be very careful not to let the terminals touch eachother.
+2. **Terminals**: **After this step, be very careful not to let the terminals touch each other.
 If they touch, it will short the battery and could cause a fire.
 I would recommend putting black electrical tape over the flat terminal for now.**

+   Solder one set of the flat+spring terminals to the charging board output.
+Solder the flat terminal to the negative board output `OUT-` and solder the spring terminal to the positive board output `OUT+`.

-3. **Assembly**: Put the charging board in the appropriate cutout in the battery pak, place the battery over that, and place the flat and spring terminals in the appropriate cutouts in the battery pak.
+3. **Assembly**: Put the charging board in the cutout in the battery pak, place the battery over that, and place the flat and spring terminals in the appropriate cutouts in the battery pak.
 The spring terminal should be at the top-left, when the pak-clip cutout is at the top and facing you.

    Before putting the battery over the charging board, the final assembly should look something like this:

    <img src=images/battery_pak_internals.jpg width=720>

-4. Clip the two pieces of the battery pak together.
+4. (Remove electrical tap covering the flat terminal and) Clip the two pieces of the battery pak together.

 #### Controller-side terminals

-1. **Terminal wiring**: Cut one of the 2-pin PH cables in half (so each side has a connector), and strip back the insulation a bit to expose the wire.
+1. **Terminal wiring**: Cut one of the 2-pin PH cables in half (so you end up with two halves each with one bare-wire end and one connector end), and strip back the insulation a bit to expose the wire.
 With the connector-end plugged into the ESP32, you should be able to tell which wire corresponds to `+` and which corresponds to `-`.
 Solder the `+` wire to the second flat terminal and solder the `-` wire to the second spring terminal.

 2. **Assembly**: Super glue the terminals to the terminal-block piece so they line up with the opposite terminal shape from the battery pak (i.e. spring terminal should plug into flat terminal, and vice versa):